openstack-archive/networking-ovn/doc/source/design/data_model.rst

 Mapping between Neutron and OVN data models
 ========================================================

-The primary job of the Neutron OVN core plugin is to translate requests for resources into OVN's data model.
+The primary job of the Neutron OVN ML2 driver is to translate requests for resources into OVN's data model.
 Resources are created in OVN by updating the appropriate tables in the OVN northbound database (an ovsdb database).
 This document looks at the mappings between the data that exists in Neutron and what